mladenovskanat/CityListApp/README.md

 ### Running the application locally ###

-* Clone repository CityList-FE
+* Navigate to CityList-FE
-* In the command line, navigate to the local project location
+* Run command: npm install
-* run npm i to install the node_modules
+* Run command: npm start

-* run ng serve
+After both applications are started, you can open application following this link: http://localhost:4200.